Birlouix/gulp_browsersync/README.md

 ## How it works

-Open cmd/terminal on directory and type "gulp serve" to launch server and watch files.
+Open cmd/terminal on directory and type "gulp" to launch server and watch files.
 It will open new tab on your web browser with following adress: http://localhost:3000/

 ## Misc